Marlamin/modern-map-making/docs/advanced/sandbox-setup.md

 arctium
 ```
 ## Setting up the launcher
+> **Note:** Windows Defender might flag the download as a virus, this is a false positive and an exception might need to be added before redownloading.
 - Download the latest release of the [Launcher](https://github.com/ModernWoWTools/Launcher/releases) and extract it next to WoW.exe (should be in `Client/_retail_`).

 ## Configuring the upconverter